raguramsiva/Software-Design-Patterns-and-OOP-Project/phase2/design_document.md

 ## How our Project adheres to SOLID principles

+### Single Responsibility Principle

+### Single Responsibility Principle

-**Single Reponsibility Principle**:  Our classes are each responsible for a single function of our program.
+Our classes are each responsible for a single function of our program.
 Initially, our `TransactionSystem` violated the Single Responsibility Principle and had many responsibilities (creating users, inventory management, etc.).
-But now responsibilities are separated and delegated to the classes `UserManager`, `DatabaseGateway`, `InventorySystem`.
+But now responsibilities are separated and delegated to the classes `UserManagerBoundary`, `DatabaseAccessBoundary`, `InventorySystemBoundary`.
 Now, `TransactionSystem` serves as a facade, in accordance with the Facade Design Pattern.

+### Open/Closed Principle

-**Open/Closed Principle**: Our classes are well encapsulated and hence are open to extension, but closed to modification.
+Our classes are well encapsulated and hence are open to extension, but closed to modification.
 We have a `TransactionFactory` interface with a `createTransaction` method.
 We currently have two transaction classes, `CustomerTransaction`, and `AdministratorTransaction` which implement the `TransactionFactory` interface.
 In the future, we could extend our program by adding a new transaction class that implements `TransactionFactory` without having to modify any existing code.

 We also implemented the Template method for our store memberships.
 We currently have 3 memberships (Silver, Gold, Platinum), but we can easily add more memberships without modifying existing code.

 We also have product categories in the form of `.json` files.
 Our `DatabaseAccess` class iterates through each file in the directory containing these `.json` files.
 If we wanted to add a new product category, we simply need to add the `.json` file into the `database.data` directory.
 We do not need to add any additional code since `DatabaseAccess` iterates through this directory.
 And the new product category associated with this `.json` file will be viewable in our UI.

+### Liskov Substitution Principle

-**Liskov Substitution Principle** Our main use of inheritance in our program is in our `User` class, which has the `Customer` and `Administrator` classes as child classes.
+Our main use of inheritance in our program is in our `User` class, which has the `Customer` and `Administrator` classes as child classes.
 Any usage of the `User` class is substitutable by a usage of the `Customer` and `Administrator` classes without causing any issues with the rest of our code.

+### Interface Segregation Principle

-**Interface Segregation Principle** Each interface in our program is quite small, with only a few methods (approximately 1-10 each).
+Each interface in our program is quite small, with only a few methods (approximately 1-10 each).
 And every class that implements an interface in our program always uses every method contained in the interface.
 No class depends on methods it does not use.
 There are no unused methods by any implementing classes, therefore adhereing to the interface segregation principle.

+### Dependency Inversion Principle

-**Dependency Inversion Principle**: In Phase 2, we created boundary interfaces between some layers so that certain classes now depend on these boundary interfaces as opposed to directly depending on their implementing classes.
+In Phase 2, we created boundary interfaces between some layers so that certain classes now depend on these boundary interfaces as opposed to directly depending on their implementing classes.
 For example, our `TransactionSystem` class is dependent on the `DatabaseAccessBoundary` interface, as opposed to the `DatabaseAccess` class which implements this interface.
-The dependency is inverted through this interface.
+The dependency is inverted through this interface since our database is in our Frameworks and Driver layer, whereas our `TransactionSystem` is a controller in our Interface Adapters layer.
+So this dependency inversion was necessary.

 ## Design Patterns

+### Iterator Design Pattern

-**Iterator Design Pattern:** We used the Iterator Design Pattern for our `PromptIterator` class.
+We used the Iterator Design Pattern for our `PromptIterator` class.
 It contains `hasNext()` and `next()` methods which allows us to iterate through command prompts which will later be provided to the user of our program.

+### Facade Design Pattern

-**Facade Design Pattern:** We used the Facade Design Pattern for our controller class, `TransactionSystem` .
-In phase 0, the `TransactionSystem` class was initially responsible for multiple actors and had multiple responsibilities (creating users, inventory management, etc.).
-Now, with the Facade Design Pattern, we now consider `TransactionSystem` class as a Facade class, and delegate responsibilities to the following classes: `InventorySystem`, `UserManager`, and `DatabaseGateway`.
-The `InventorySystem` class creates an inventory, `DatabaseGateway` injects products into this inventory, and `UserManager` creates and manages users.
+We used the Facade Design Pattern for our controller class, `TransactionSystem` .
+The `TransactionSystem` class was initially responsible for multiple actors and had multiple responsibilities (creating users, inventory management, etc.).
+Now, with the Facade Design Pattern, we now consider `TransactionSystem` class as a Facade class, and delegate responsibilities to the following classes: `InventorySystemBoundary`, `UserManagerBoundary`, and `DatabaseAccessBoundary`.
+The `InventorySystemBoundary` class creates an inventory, `DatabaseAccessBoundary` injects products into this inventory, and `UserManagerBoundary` creates and manages users.

-**Factory Design Pattern:**
+###Factory Design Pattern

 We have a `TransactionFactory` interface which has a `createTransaction` method.
 We created `CustomerTransaction` and `AdministratorTransaction` which both implement the `TransactionFactory` interface.
 Each implementation creates a transaction for a customer and administrator respectively.
 Our `TransactionSystem` class then creates instances of `CustomerTransaction` and `AdministratorTransaction` and then calls the `createTransaction` method.
 In the future, if we wanted to add a new type of transaction, we would simply create a new class that implements `TransactionFactory`.

 **Singleton Design Pattern:** We applied the Singleton Design Pattern to our `MenuUI` class to ensure that there was a single instance of `MenuUI` for our program.
 Within the `MenuUI` class, we made the constructor for `MenuUI` private and created a private static instance of `MenuUI`.
-We have a `getInstance()` method in that returns the single instance of `MenuUI`.
+We have a `getInstance()` method that returns the single instance of `MenuUI`.
 We then call the `getInstance()` method in our `WholesaleMain` class which contains our program's main method and serves as the entrypoint to our program.

 **Template Design Pattern:** We implemented the Template Design Pattern to allow for various store memberships (Silver, Gold, Platinum) which provide customers with discounts.
 Memberships are related in terms of functionality, but will differ in the amount of discount provided.